 What are the risks of Brainspotting?

 Clients may cry and/or feel tired.
-I take special care to make sure clients feel empowered by and prepared for their sessions so that potential strong feelings remain manageable.
+I work with clients to feel empowered by and prepared for their sessions so that potential strong feelings remain manageable.

 What are the benefits of Brainspotting?

 A few main reasons people choose or prefer BSP include:

 - Because BSP works through the body, clients can often work through very sensitive matters without having to “tell their story” or share material that makes them uncomfortable.

 - BSP can be used to target a specific issue or concern.